Explaining vague language: Optimal Vagueness

 \subsection{Vagueness as open meaning}

 Let us start with a statement of the optimality result established in that paper.
-While not stated in that abstract form in \cite{egre2023optimality}, this result follows directly from the construction presented there, which we explain further below.
+While not stated in that abstract form in \cite{egre2023optimality}, this result follows directly from the construction presented there, which we explain further below. \pe{We call a \textit{context} a state of the world in which the speaker makes a private observation about the variable of interest.}

-{\bf Proposition} ({\sc Optimality}): for some common prior distribution between a speaker $S$ and a listener $L$ on states of the world, {there exists a vague sentence $m$ and a context $c$} such that in $c$, using $m$ provides more information to $L$ about $S$'s information state than would any precise alternative $m'$ to $m$.
+{\bf Proposition} ({\sc Optimality}): for some common prior distribution between a speaker $S$ and a listener $L$ on some variable of interest, {there exists a context $c$ and a vague sentence $m$}, such that relative to $S$'s information state, using $m$ provides more information to $L$ about the variable of interest than would any precise alternative $m'$ to $m$.

 Several ingredients are involved in the proof of this fact.
 The first concerns the definition of vagueness.
 On this approach, vagueness is defined semantically, and not purely pragmatically, by the existence of an open semantic parameter affecting the truth conditions of the sentence in question.
-Secondly, the result assumes a Bayesian model involving an uncertain speaker and a listener whose goal is to make inferences about the speaker's intended meaning.
-Thirdly, the result rests on a definition of comparative informativeness, defined using the notion of Kullback-Leibler divergence.
+Secondly, the result assumes a Bayesian model involving \bs{(a) a listener who is uncertain about some open semantic parameter and takes into account this uncertainty when interpreting vague messages, and (b) an uncertain speaker whose goal is to communicate their private probability distribution over some variable of interest.} Thirdly, the result rests on a definition of comparative informativeness, defined using the notion of Kullback-Leibler divergence.
 Lastly, the account needs to specify a notion of precise alternative to a vague sentence.
 Let us consider these assumptions one by one.

 \paragraph{Open meaning.} Consider a word like ``tall'' compared to ``taller than 185cm".
 Intuitively, the meaning of the first is open, it does not specify any height, whereas the second is closed, it does specify a height.
 In the literature on gradable adjectives, the difference is standardly cashed out by assuming the following truth conditions, in which $\mu_{height}(x)$ is a measure function returning the height of $x$ (see \citealt{bartsch1972grammar,kennedy2005scale,kennedy2007vagueness}):